Georgia’s border clogged with thousands of Russians fleeing the Kremlin’s mobilisation

 “This is a breaking point for so many Russians right now.
 Staying is dangerous,” Fydorov added.

-In the background, members of the Georgian Droa movement stage a protest against what the organisers describe as an, “unprecedented flow of Russian citizens entering Georgia,” that creates additional, “risks to national security and the economy.”
+In the background, members of the Georgian Droa movement stage a protest against what the organisers describe as an “unprecedented flow of Russian citizens entering Georgia,” that creates additional “risks to national security and the economy.”

 “In surveys, most of you support the war.
 So why now are you leaving?” reads a sign carried by a protester draped in the Ukrainian flag.
 Another reads: “Russian deserters, you are not welcome.”